Newcastle upon Tyne is a major transport hub for the whole of northern England and the border region between Scotland and England.

 By bus

-Long-distance buses are often a cheaper alternative to trains, but the service to Newcastle is not very frequent.
+Long-distance buses are often a cheaper alternative to trains, although services to Newcastle are not very frequent.

-The city is served by 3 long-distance carriers, and it is advisable to buy tickets for the lowest price with all of them around 3-6 weeks before your journey.
+The city is served by three long-distance bus operators; for all of them, it’s best to buy tickets for the lowest fare around 3–6 weeks before your journey.

-You can get cheap tickets on the routes where individual carriers and extra trains compete the most.
-For example, you can pay for a one-way ticket to London from 15 gbp, to Manchester or Edinburgh from 10 gbp.
+You can find cheap tickets on routes where individual operators compete most fiercely with one another – and with trains.
+For example, a one-way ticket to London costs from 15 gbp, and to Manchester or Edinburgh from 10 gbp.

 • National Express

-• stationlocated near the railway station (location on map)
+• The stationis located near the railway station (location on the map)

 • Flixbus

-• stationlocated in John Dobson Street (location on map)
+• The stationis on John Dobson Street (location on the map)

 • Megabus

-• stationlocated in John Dobson Street (location on the map)
+• The stationis on John Dobson Street (location on the map)

-It's always worth comparing prices with each of the carriers as they can vary significantly.
+It’s always worth comparing prices across different operators, as they can vary significantly.

-Please find below a table of the most frequent bus destinations from Newcastle.
+Below is a table showing the most popular bus destinations from Newcastle.

 Birmingham Flixbus